Richard Hourican |

 A defective Party Wall Notice may need to be re-served.
 An unclear Party Wall Award may leave room for arguments about access, working hours, making good damage, temporary protection, security, costs or the precise scope of authorised works.

-Using an accredited party wall surveyor helps ensure that the notice, Schedule of Condition and Award are prepared correctly and that both the building owner and adjoining owner understand their rights and responsibilities.
+Using a qualified Party Wall Surveyor helps ensure the notice, Schedule of Condition and Award are prepared correctly and that both the building owner and adjoining owner understand their rights and responsibilities.

 - Correct notice strategy – identifying whether Section 1, Section 2, Section 6 or multiple notices are required.